Next Steps Fall

-After we receive your enrollment commitment deposit and complete, official transcripts of all your college or university work, as well as AP, IB or A-Level exam scores, USC will provide a Transfer Credit Report (TCR) summarizing the degree credit awarded for your transfer courses.
+After we receive your enrollment commitment deposit and complete, official transcripts of all your college or university work, as well as AP, IB and/or A-Level exam scores, USC will provide a transfer credit report (TCR) summarizing the degree credit awarded for your transfer courses.
 This report will be essential for helping you and your academic advisor plan your coursework at USC.

 Complete Health Requirements

 All documentation must include an official signature or stamp from the physician or clinic, as well as the student’s full name, 10-digit USC ID number and telephone number.
-Submit documented proof of immunizations by uploading them to your student health record.
+Upload documented proof of immunizations to your student health record.

 Student Health Insurance